solo-io/kdiag/README.md

 Note: most of the tools here (except for logs) require kubernetes 1.23+.

+To install, add kubectl-diag to your PATH; krew install coming soon.

 Examples:

 Reverse port forward - redirect traffic pod's port 8080 to local port 8089